Buyer Frequently Asked Questions

-It is not a legal requirement to have a licensed real estate agent to represent you, but it certainly is in your best interest.
-A good agent will take the time to understand your desires and goals for buying a home and will tailor the buying process to fit your needs, from searching appropriate properties and advising you on offer price to negotiating and filling out all paperwork on your behalf.
-An experienced agent will help ensure you get the best price for your investment and the process is smooth and painless.
+It is certainly in your best interest to have a licensed real estate agent to represent you, though it is not a legal requirement.
+A good agent will take the time to understand your desires and goals for buying a home and will tailor the buying process to fit your needs, from searching appropriate properties and advising you on offer price to negotiating and completing all paperwork on your behalf.
+An experienced agent will help ensure you get the best price for your investment and a smooth and painless process.

 In most real estate transactions, there are two agents, each representing either the buyer or the seller.
 The “listing agent” refers to the agent the seller hired to offer their home on the market.
 The “buyer’s agent”, sometimes referred to as the “selling agent,” is the agent the buyer hires to search for properties and facilitate the transaction on behalf of the buyer.